cyrusinnovation/lift-skeleton/README.md

 need to change the Working Directory setting in the Run Configuration to the lift-webapp directory (it defaults to the project root).
 You should see a page at http://localhost:8080/index .

+    You can specify the web browser for running the integration tests by adding system properties to the "VM Options" in the Run configurations.
+For example, for Chrome, you might add:

+     -Dweb.driver.type="chrome" -Dchrome.driver.path="/usr/bin/chromedriver" -Dwebdriver.chrome.bin="/usr/bin/chrome/"

 2. To run the ScalaTest Selenium tests in IDEA, run the HelloWorldIntegrationTests class in selenium-tests/src/test/scala/code/test/selenium .
 The test uses the HtmlUnit driver, so you will not see a browser window pop up.